Natural Headache Solutions from Traditional Chinese Medicine

 Jue Yin- Vertex Headache

-The Jue Yin headache, centered primarily at the pinnacle of the head and in the eye region, presents a unique array of symptoms, including an inclination to vomit without successful expulsion and episodes of spitting white foam, accompanied by persistent dizziness.
+The Jue Yin headache, centered primarily at the pinnacle of the head and in the eye region, presents a unique array of symptoms, including an inclination to vomit without successful expulsion and episodes of spitting white foam accompanied by persistent dizziness.
 Within the framework of Traditional Chinese Medicine (TCM), this headache is attributed to the stagnation of liver qi.
-Characteristic diagnostic indicators include a slow, thready, and stringy pulse, coupled with the presence of a white and slippery fur on the tongue.
+Characteristic diagnostic indicators include a slow, thready, and stringy pulse and a white and slippery fur on the tongue.
 The Jue Yin headache transcends conventional classifications, correlating with diverse conditions such as migraines, concussions, cluster headaches, seizures, and tension headaches.

 Formula Highlight- Wu Zhu Yu Tang Modified